Fort McMurray: The annual Sunday school picnic was held on June 22. A good number attended and the gospel was faithfully presented.

 Alpena: The assembly enjoyed ministry from the epistle to the Romans as Joel Portman extended his visit into the middle of June.
 We appreciated ministry from Ike Frazier, and a visit from Tom Baker who gave valuable help with the meetings.

-Madawaska: Murray McCandless and Dan Harvey were having weekly Sunday house meetings in the area with some interest and blessing in the gospel.
-They plan to follow up with gospel tent meetings starting July 13.
+Madawaska: Murray McCandless was having weekly Sunday house meetings in the area with some interest and blessing in the gospel.
+He plans to follow up with gospel tent meetings starting July 13.

 Deckerville: Bill Metcalf had visits in early May and late June with appreciated ministry which encouraged and met spiritual need.